-Indicator Survey question Definition Additional definitions and notes administrative costs)? there is only one aid type for the whole organisation, e.g. "all aid is project-type interventions".
+Indicator Survey question Definition Additional definitions and notes experts, scholarships, debt relief, or administrative costs)?
+OR once in a country strategy paper OR on a clear place on the organisation's website if there is only one aid type for the whole organisation, e.g. "all aid is project-type interventions". published anywhere on the organisation's website count towards publishing aid type in the web format.
 28. Finance type Does this organisation publish the type of finance given (e.g. grant, loan, export credit, debt relief)?
 The type of finance shows whether the activity is a grant, loan, export credit or debt relief.
 This needs to be explicitly stated per activity OR once in a country strategy paper OR clearly on the organisation's website if there is only one finance type for the whole organisation, e.g. "all aid is grants".
 Investment type (loan, equity, etc.) can be interpreted as equivalent.
 Statements clarifying investment type published anywhere on the website count towards publishing finance type in the web format.
 29. Tied aid status Does this organisation publish whether the aid is tied or not?
 The tied aid status shows whether the organisation states that this activity counts as "tied" (procurement is restricted to the donor organisation country) or "untied" (open procurement).
 Specifying location requirements in activity documents such as procurement policies or tenders is accepted as publishing tied aid status.
 The IATI reference for this indicator is: Default tied status.
 For organisations' lending directly to national investment agencies, an explicit statement demonstrating their aid is not tied is required.
 For IFIs and DFIs, investment codes clarifying their position are accepted.
 For private foundations, grant-making policies are accepted.
 If these are not available, the organisation's procurement policy must clearly state if there are any eligibility requirements for contracts based on country of origin.
 30. Conditions Are the terms and conditions attached to the activity published?
 The terms and conditions of the activity may also be referred to as benchmarks, priors, or involve words such as "subject to".
-They are specific to an individual activity and explain what the recipient must do in order to be eligible for the funds to be released.
-For IFIs and DFIs, this includes loan repayment conditions or special terms and conditions.
-In cases where the loan repayment terms are considered commercially sensitive, this information can be redacted.
-The reason for the redactions needs to be explicitly stated in detail and must clarify why the
+They are specific to an individual activity and explain what For IFIs and DFIs, this includes loan repayment conditions or special terms and conditions.
+In cases where the loan repayment terms are considered commercially sensitive, this information can